marcor0311/Analysis-of-Algorithms/README.md

 ## Implementation

-It's crucial to note that all course concepts and examples will be implemented using Python for practical exercises and pseudocode for theoretical representations.
+It's important to note that all course concepts and examples were implemented using using Python for practical exercises and pseudocode for theoretical representations.